Picking the best areas of Dubai to stay for every type of traveller and every budget

 Pros of staying in Al Qouz/Al Barsha – Good value for money and good-sized rooms close to transport connections (many next to Mashreq Metro).

 Cons of staying in Al Quoz/Al Barsha – It’s a little bit no-man’s land.
 Most of the budget accommodation is not easy walking distance to Metro or nearby attractions.
 Some areas are quite new and still lack the character of the older areas of Dubai nearer to the Creek

-Beyond the city of Dubai, when the skyscrapers end and the endless housing estates slowly peter out, there’s an awful lot of sand!
-There are a few small townships beyond the city and into the mountains (yes, the UAE has mountains!) such as Hatta, but no other big towns, within the Dubai Emirate.
+Beyond the city of Dubai, when the skyscrapers end, and the endless housing estates slowly peter out, there’s an awful lot of sand!
+There are a few small townships beyond the city and into the mountains (yes, the United Arab Emirates has mountains!), such as Hatta, but no other big towns within the Dubai Emirate.